 Bird Brain Structure

 Brain size and structure is not an automatic gauge of intelligence, but it can be a clue.
-Birds may be small, but they have proportionally large brains compared to their overall body and head sizes – in fact, birds' brains are similarly proportioned to primates.
+Birds may be small, but they have proportionally large brains compared to their overall body and head sizes.
+In fact, birds' brains are similarly proportioned to primates, including apes, monkeys, and humans.
 Studies of brain anatomy also suggest that while the structure is different than that of mammals' brains, birds may have a higher degree of connectivity between the sections of their brains.
 This could indicate more intelligence and faster reasoning than previously believed.

 Evidence of Bird Intelligence

 The best indication of how smart birds are is direct observations of birds acting intelligently.
 Some observations have been made under scientifically controlled circumstances and through laboratory experiments.
 Other observations have come from birders who notice their favorite birds behaving in peculiar ways, ways that seem planned and premeditated.
 Both types of observations can be helpful in the debate about bird intelligence.

 Examples of bird intelligence include: